Clickady73917/SSHTron-CMD/README.md

 # SSHTron-CMD
 This is a cmd game that you can play with everybody in the world on!
 SSHTron is kinda like snake but you have to take up the most space and get the game highscore.
 Have fun!
+Download the: SSHTron.cmd and run it for the game!